Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `getContractPrivacyMetadata`

-Queries the Privacy Metadata for the specified contract account address.
+Queries the privacy metadata for the specified contract account address.

 #### Parameter